-Join Jon Michael Roberts for an in-depth discussion in this video Civil 3D concepts and basic principles, part of Up and Running with Civil 3D.
+Join Jon Michael Roberts for an in-depth discussion in this video Civil 3D concepts and basic principles, part of Learning Civil 3D.

 Before you ever start using Civil 3D, you should understand the basic principle behind how it works.
 It is a completely different way of working when compared to plain AutoCAD.
 When designing in a standard AutoCAD environment, you will in most cases begin by drawing simple geometry like lines, arcs, circles and polylines.
 These will eventually become features of your civil design work.
 You will also have to either start from a drawing template that already has a predetermined list of layers.

 Or you will need to create layers for each different type of element in your design as you work.
 After your design is finished, you will have to frame your design in a viewport and paper space for prints.
 Choose a good drawing scale.
 And then finally, begin annotation.
 After of course, setting a font and font size from your text style.
 Civil 3D will automate the vast majority of this along with streamlining your design process.
 Here's how.
 First of all, Civil 3D is a parametric designing tool for civil work.